How Our Federal Government Works - Close Up

 The Annual United States Senate Youth Program authorizes the selection of 104 student delegates, two from each state, the District of Columbia, and the Department of Defense Office of Dependents Schools (DoDDS).
 The delegates are immersed in Washington activities throughout their week-long stay, including visits to the Senate, the House of Representatives, the Supreme Court, and the Pentagon.
 Delegates hear major addresses by senators, cabinet members, and officials of the Department of State and the Department of Defense, as well as other federal departments.
 Additional activities include visits to the various Smithsonian Museums.
 The William Randolph Hearst Foundation pays all expenses for the week-long Washington stay, including transportation, hotel accommodations, and meals.
 In addition, each delegate is awarded a $5,000 college scholarship for undergraduate studies.

-For more information on Colorado's 2013 delegates, click here.
+For more information on Colorado's 2014 Delegates, click here.

 Each student applicant must be a permanent resident of the United States and currently a junior or senior enrolled in a public or private high school.
 The school must be located in the state in which either one of the applicant’s parents or guardians legally reside.
 The student applicant must currently be serving in an elected capacity in any one of the following student government, civic or educational organizations: